Installation

 Update the hosts file and group_vars files to provide the appropriate infrastructure settings.

-To create admin access to the machines, it is required to provide their informations in the group_vars/all.yml file:
+To create admin access to the machines, provide admin user information in group_vars/all.yml:

-- Put user ssh public key in the inventory file, this will grant admin access to the infrastructure by adding
+- Put user ssh public keys in the inventory file — this will grant admin access to the infrastructure by adding

 authorized_keys.